FwiFlow: Wave and Flow Inversion with Intrusive Automatic Differentiation

 Philosophy

-Those operators are differentiable and integrated in a computational graph so that the gradients can be computed automatically and efficiently via analyzing the dependency in the graph.
-Independent operators are parallelized executed.
-With the gradients we can perform gradient-based PDE-constrained optimization for inverse problems.
+Those operators are differentiable and integrated within a computational graph so that the gradients can be computed automatically and efficiently via analyzing the dependency in the graph.
+Also, independent operators run in parallel, thanks to the graph-based parallelization mechanism of TensorFlow.
+With the gradients, we can perform gradient-based PDE-constrained optimization for inverse problems.

 Applications